-There is a strong tradition of effective partnership working in East Dunbartonshire, and this has delivered successful outcomes for the area.
-The East Dunbartonshire Community Planning Partnership (EDCPP) involves partner organisations working together to ensure effective use of resources, engagement with the community, and the delivery of services.
+There is a strong tradition of effective partnership working in East Dunbartonshire.
+This has delivered successful outcomes for the area.
+The East Dunbartonshire Community Planning Partnership (ED CPP) involves partner organisations working together to ensure effective use of resources, engagement with the community, and the delivery of services.
 These interactions improve the lives and outcomes of people across East Dunbartonshire.
-The EDCPP published a first Local Outcome Improvement Plan (LOIP) in 2016, and is now preparing for an updated version covering the period 2017-2027.
-Through the implementation of the LOIP, the Council continues to focus on and demonstrate improvement, achieving its vision for East Dunbartonshire:
+The ED CPP updated their Local Outcomes Improvement Plan (LOIP) in 2017, which meets the requirements of the Community Empowerment (Scotland) Act 2015.
+Through the delivery of the LOIP, the Council and their partners continue to demonstrate improvement, focusing on reducing disadvantage across the authority and achieving the vision for East Dunbartonshire: